Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 122: Target the enemy's power to resist

 **Problem**
-The enemy can continue the war while its army, capital, and alliances remain effective.
+The enemy can continue the war as long as its army, capital, and alliances remain effective.

 **Action**
 Identify and defeat the main sources of organized resistance.